 Whereas, in the Practice Mode, you are trading with virtual money, simulating market trades without the risk of losing real money.
 This mode is ideal for both beginners and experienced individuals to practice new strategies and familiarise themselves with the features of the platform.
 If you lose all the money in Practice you can reset this from the “Settings” menu to any balance up to 50,000.

 Everything else is the same.

-To switch to Practice, simply click onto your email address in the top right hand corner of the screen and click onto “Switch to Practice”.
+To switch to Practice, simply click on your email address in the top right-hand corner of the screen and click on “Switch to Practice“.
 All screens will appear like you are using ‘Real Money’ but you will be in demo mode.

-To switch back Real Money, click onto ‘Real Money’ located under your email address.
+To switch back to Real Money, click on ‘Real Money‘ located under your email address.

 Trading 212 Fractional Shares